logo image

 The image third top is of the Town Hall in the centre of Forfar.

-The Meffan Museum and Art Gallery are a short distance west of the town Hall on West High Street.
+The Meffan Museum and Art Gallery are a short walk west of the town Hall on West High Street.
 The Museum covers ancient stones, a long boat from the 1100s?, information on women being executed for being witches in the 1600s, and a street with old shops from the 1900s.

-Restenneth Priory is situated 2 miles northeast of Forfar with a car park, free to visit, with the earliest parts of the Priory from the 1100s.
+Restenneth Priory is 2 miles northeast of Forfar with a car park, free to visit, with the earliest parts of the Priory from the 1100s.

 Forfar History